-Established in 1837, the garden is the first botanical garden in the United States.
+The Boston Public Garden was established in 1837, and this was the first botanical garden in the United States.
 The garden maintains a Victorian elegance and has had swan boats for rent for over 100 years!

 Start The Freedom Trail

-The Freedom Trail is the ultimate highlight of Boston.
-At 2.5 miles long, the trail shows the best parts of Boston and more.
-If you are planning only one day at Boston, this trail is a must.
+The Freedom Trail is one of the many trails located around Boston, and dare we say that this is the ultimate highlight of Boston.
+At 2.5 miles long, the trail shows the best parts of Boston and so much more!
+If you’re planning to spend no more than a day in Boston, then this trail is a must.

-The trail is filled with historical parks, churches, museums, burying grounds, a ship, historical houses, and so much more!
-You can experience the trail in several ways such as hiring a tour guide, do a self-walking tour, or even an audio tour.
+This particular trail is filled with historical parks, churches, museums, burying grounds, a ship, historical houses, and so much more!
+You can experience the trail in several ways such as hiring a tour guide, doing a DIY self-walking tour, or even an audio tour.

-I suggest taking all day to complete this trail because it is filled with so many great sites and history.
+I suggest taking all day to complete this trail because it’s really filled with so many great sites and history.

-The Freedom Trail begins at the Boston Common and is known as America’s oldest public park in the United States.
+The Freedom Trail begins at the Boston Common and this place is known as the oldest public park in the United States.
 The Commons was my favourite park in Boston due to the shapely trees, the modern skyscrapers in the distance, and the colourful flowers.

 After the Boston Common, the trail takes you through The Massachusetts State House, Park Street Church, Granary Burying Ground, King’s Chapel, King’s Chapel Burying Ground, Benjamin Franklin Statue & Boston Latin School, Old Corner Book Store, Old South Meeting House, Old State House, and the Site of The Boston Massacre.

-At some of the sites, you can tour inside but it costs USD10-USD20 per person.
+At some of the sites, you can tour inside but it costs $10-$20 per person.

 Eat: Lunch at Quincy Market or Faneuil Hall Marketplace